A preferred choice of next-gen business leaders to take key business decisions.

-GST in India will be mostly applicable from April, 2016.
-This means, there will be lot of changes not only in the taxation that we have been seeing, but also with the consumption of the minutest item.
-It will be like the Domino Effect where one thing will have a possible and a lasting effect on the other.
+GST in India was executed from April, 2016.
+There have been substantial changes not only in the taxation that we have been seeing, but also with the consumption of the minutest item.
+It was like the Domino Effect where one thing will have a possible and a lasting effect on the other.

-With GST (Goods and Services) Tax being levied, other taxes like Excise, VAT, Octroi, Service Tax, etc. will likely go away and give way to a single taxation system.
-GST in India will be divided between the state and the central which will help the taxation system be easier and simpler.
+With GST (Goods and Services) Tax being levied, other taxes like Excise, VAT, Octroi, Service Tax, etc. disappeared making way to a single taxation system.
+GST in India is divided between the state and the central which helps the taxation system be easier and simpler.

-This means there will be some time, effort and work involved in the whole planning, implementation and deciding the division between the centre and the state, in the meantime, there is a lot of work on a company’s side which needs to be done in terms of training their employees, re working on their invoices and working in compliance with the new regulation.
+This simply demonstrated that there will be some time, effort and work involved in the whole planning, implementation and deciding the division between the center and the state.
+Additionally, there is a lot of work on a company’s side which needs to be done in terms of training their employees, re working on their invoices and working in compliance with the new regulation.

 But the most important work over here, is of the software that handles the accounting of the company.
 Most accounting software in India are designed keeping the regulation in mind.
-So the tax computing was not a difficult task.
-But with GST coming in picture, even the software will be affected in the following way:
+So the tax computing back in time was not a difficult task.
+But, with GST coming in picture, even the software will be affected in the following way:

 It is required here that the company think beforehand about the investments and the changes that need to be done in the software for getting the company GST ready.
 Getting a software which can not only compute GST, but also is scalable to plug in any new upcoming taxes easily.
-Sage Software Solutions is going GST ready with their Sage ERP which has been already successfully implemented in Malaysia by Sage Malaysia.
-Once Government of India defines the taxes payable along with the structure, Sage Software Solutions will be releasing GST ready accounting software.
+Sage ERP also provides add-ons specofically designed for Indian taxation system.

-This accounting package will not only be GST ready, but also scalable and adaptable to the future changes in Indian Financial Environment.
+The accounting package is not only GST ready, but also scalable and adaptable to the future changes in Indian Financial Environment.
 For more details on how can Sage Solutions help you scale with GST Tax in India, write to firstname.lastname@example.org for a free consultation.
 Sage Software Solutions Pvt Ltd is head-quartered in Mumbai with regional offices in Delhi, Chennai and Bangalore.
 You can also visit the website to contact any regional office to implement GST software in your company.